Commercial Television (Hong Kong TV station): Aftermath

 For over three decades after Commercial Television's demise, TVB and Rediffusion Television (later Asia Television, now defunct) remained a duopoly of terrestrial TV broadcasters in Hong Kong.
 ATV's licence was not renewed in 2015, and ceased broadcasting just before midnight on 1 April 2016.
 ViuTV was issued a television licence in 2015, and started a digital-only terrestrial television operation starting on 2 April 2016, using terrestrial television frequencies formerly used by ATV.

-A third television licence was issued in 31 May 2016 to Fantastic Television, but the station was not given over-the-air frequencies to broadcast its content until 1 April 2022.
+A third television licence was issued on 31 May 2016 to Fantastic Television, but the station was not given over-the-air frequencies to broadcast its content until 1 April 2022.

 Much blame flew around about the reasons for the failure.
 The Government was blamed for restrictive conditions of the licence; the management was blamed for bad programme scheduling and failing to control escalating costs; shareholders were blamed for having the short-term mentality of property developers.
 However, the Government blamed the collapse on the unwillingness of the shareholders to inject more capital, after it had spent its entire HK$20 million within one year.
 Many TV series were brought by TVB and ATV and TVB seldom rebroadcast them.

 The station's building on Broadcast Drive was briefly used by TVB as a studio building, until it became RTHK's Television House in 1987.